Cryopreserved PBMCs are ideal for many research applications as they enable a greater degree of flexibility in the experimental design.

-Proper training and protocols can help reduce cell death during freezing and thawing of samples during retrieval from a repository.
+Proper training on a cell freezing protocol can help reduce cell death during freezing and thawing of samples.

 PBMC Thawing Protocol

-The thawing rate must be one order of magnitude greater than the cooling rate for most conventionally cryopreserved cells.
+The thawing rate must be one order of magnitude greater than the cooling rate for most conventionally frozen cells.
 Typically, thawing rates of >60°C/min are desired.

 This protocol describes a method for thawing PBMCs cryopreserved in CryoStor® CS-10, which is a serum-free, animal component-free DMSO solution widely used to freeze PBMCs.